Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GOAL

 This is a personal project whose goal is the creation of:
-1. the universal 8-bit abstraction layer "Cross Lib" for coding universal 8-bit games
+1. *CrossLib*, a *retro-hardware abstraction layer* for coding "universal" (mostly 8-bit) games
-2. the "universal" 8-bit game "Cross Chase" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators.
+2. *Cross Chase*, a "universal" 8-bit game that can be compiled to run on (nearly) ALL 8 bit computers, game consoles, hand-held game consoles and scientific calculators.
-The game will be the proof of concept of how flexible the library is.
+The game will be the proof of concept for *CrossLib*'s flexibility.

 -------------------------------------------